-These Chocolate Peanut Butter Rice Krispie Treat Spiders are a super fun treat that are perfect for school Halloween parties, and easy enough that the kids can help too!
+These Chocolate Peanut Butter Rice Krispie Treats Spiders are a super fun treat that are perfect for school Halloween parties.
+They’re even easy enough that the kids can help too!

-True story- I cut WAY back on my sugar lately (which has been slightly more murderous than I expected), and I came up with this idea for these Rice Krispie Treat Spiders while I was walking through the grocery story fiending for sugar.
+True story- I cut WAY back on my sugar lately (which has been slightly more murderous than I expected.)
+I came up with this idea for these spiders while I was walking through the grocery story fiending for sugar.

 You may be thinking that the concept of me giving up sugar is kind of hilarious (especially if you know me in real life), but the scariest thing for me this Halloween is looking in the mirror.
 I’ve never been one to deprive myself of pretty much anything food-related, as long as I kept it in moderation.
 Chasing Jonathan around usually kept me busy enough.